Dynamic heterogeneity in polydisperse systems: A comparative study of the role of local structural order parameter and particle size: COMPARATIVE STUDY OF THE ROLE OF PARTICLE SIZE AND LOCAL STRUCTURE ON THE DYNAMICS

-The above analysis suggests that for polydisperse systems, both size and local structure can play a role in the dynamics.
-To quantify the dependence of the dynamics on the structure and particle size, we perform isoconfigurational runs.
+The above-mentioned analysis suggests that for polydisperse systems, both size and local structure can play a role in the dynamics.
+To quantify the dependence of the dynamics on the structure and particle size, we perform isoconfigurational runs (IC).
+IC is a powerful technique introduced by Harrowell and co-workers to investigate the role of structure in the dynamical heterogeneity of the particles.\cite{cooper_IC_2004,Cooper_IC_2006,Harowell,Bertheir_IC} Among other factors, a particle's displacement can depend on its structure and also its initial momenta.
+This technique was proposed to remove the uninteresting variation in the particle displacements arising from the choice of initial momenta and extract the role of the initial configuration on the dynamics and its heterogeneity.
 For each system, five different isoconfigurational runs are carried out for 4000 particles.
 To ensure that all configurations are different, the configurations are chosen such that the two sets are greater than 100$\tau_{\alpha}$ apart.
-For each configuration, we run 100 trajectories with different starting velocities randomly assigned from the Maxwell-Boltzmann distribution for the corresponding temperatures.
+We run 100 trajectories for each configuration with different starting velocities randomly assigned from the Maxwell-Boltzmann distribution for the corresponding temperatures.
 Mobility, $\mu$ is the average displacement of each particle over these 100 runs and is calculated as, $ \mu^{j}(t) = \frac{1}{N_{IC}}\sum_{i=1}^{N_{IC}} \sqrt{(r_{i}^{j}(t) - r_{i}^{j}(0))^{2}}$.
-Here $\mu^{j}(t)$ is the mobility of $j^{th}$ particle at time $t$ and $N_{IC}$ is the number of trajectories.
+Here, $\mu^{j}(t)$ is the mobility of the $j^{th}$ particle at time $t$, and $N_{IC}$ is the number of trajectories.
 We calculate the Spearman rank correlation $(C_R)$ between different parameters as a function of time (scaled by the $\alpha$ relaxation time $\tau_{\alpha}$).
-We plot $C_R(\mu,1/\beta\Phi_r)$ against time for $M=1$ and $M=M_{0}$ and find that $C_R(\mu,1/\beta\Phi_r)$ decreases with an increase in $M$.
+We plot $C_R(\mu,1/\beta\Phi_r)$ against time for $M=1$ and $M=M_{0}$.
+We find that $C_R(\mu,1/\beta\Phi_r)$ decreases with an increase in $M$.
 This result is similar in spirit to that observed for the difference in the overlap functions of the hardest and softest particles (Fig. \ref{overlap_hard_soft_region_at_same_t_fig}).
-In Fig. \ref{scattered_plot_diff_PDI_M_M0_fig} we also plot $C_R(\mu,\sigma)$.
+In Fig. \ref{scattered_plot_diff_PDI_M_M0_fig}, we also plot $C_R(\mu,\sigma)$.
 We find that for all systems, it grows at longer times, and for systems with higher polydispersity, the correlation is large, even at shorter times.
 This supports our earlier conclusion that at higher PDI, the size of the particles plays a greater role in describing the dynamic heterogeneity.